Page Last Updated

 Q: What if I have researchers working with me who are out-of-state or abroad?

-If your researchers are currently out-of-state (in a state where Harvard does not conduct business) or overseas, there may be payroll implications once the Massachusetts state of emergency is lifted.
+If your researchers are currently out-of-state (in a state where Harvard does not conduct business) or overseas, there may be payroll implications starting in mid-September, 2021 (see: Payroll Processes for Summer/Fall 2021 for more details).
 Please contact Bob Daley, Associate Director of Payroll Services, email@example.com, for payroll in the United States and Krister Anderson, firstname.lastname@example.org, or Blagomira Ovcharova, email@example.com, in Global Support Services for payroll abroad.
 You will be responsible for any additional fees associated with out-of-state payroll services.

 For other faculty or research related question, you can consult the FAS Faculty Affairs Return to Campus FAQs.